hejunqing/MADial-Bench/README.md

-The codes are in a mess temporary, which needs to rewrite if you need one-click start codes.
-I am undergoing a family accident and will go back to work soon.
+The codes need to be rewritten if you need one-click start codes.
 Sorry for the inconvenience and I will tidy them up ASAP.

 Please feel free to ask any questions and report issues.